-Population Register Centre adheres to a certificate policy concerning signature certificates issued to the public as per trust services under Regulation No. (EU) 910/2014.
-The document reference as per ETSI EN 319 411-1 [2], clause 4.3.5.3) QSCD is: OID: 0.4.0.194112.1.2.
+Digital and Population Data Services Agency adheres to a certificate policy concerning signature certificates issued to the public as per trust services under Regulation No. (EU) 910/2014.
+The document reference as per ETSI EN 319 411-1 [2], QSCD is: OID: 0.4.0.194112.1.2.
 Signature certificates issued in accordance with this certificate policy can be used to authenticate digital signatures that correspond to approved certificates and creation devices for digital signatures as referred to in the Regulation and provided for in Articles 28 and 29 of the Regulation.
 The level of the identification certificate meets the requirements of High level of assurance in accordance with the Regulation and the regulation on levels of assurance.

-The certificate policy and the certification practice statement are available at www.fineid.fi.
+The certificate policy and the certification practice statement are available at www.fin-eid.fi.